- Identify the ureters, urinary bladder, and urethra, as well as their location, structure, histology, and function

 The male urethra passes through the prostate gland immediately inferior to the bladder before passing below the pubic symphysis (see Figure 25.3b).
 The length of the male urethra varies between men but averages 20 cm in length.
 It is divided into four regions: the preprostatic urethra, the prostatic urethra, the membranous urethra, and the spongy or penile urethra.
 The preprostatic urethra is very short and incorporated into the bladder wall.
 The prostatic urethra passes through the prostate gland.
 During sexual intercourse, it receives sperm via the ejaculatory ducts and secretions from the seminal vesicles.
 Paired Cowper’s glands (bulbourethral glands) produce and secrete mucus into the urethra to buffer urethral pH during sexual stimulation.
 The mucus neutralizes the usually acidic environment and lubricates the urethra, decreasing the resistance to ejaculation.
 The membranous urethra passes through the deep muscles of the perineum, where it is invested by the overlying urethral sphincters.
 The spongy urethra exits at the tip (external urethral orifice) of the penis after passing through the corpus spongiosum.
 Mucous glands are found along much of the length of the urethra and protect the urethra from extremes of urine pH.
 Innervation is the same in both males and females.

 The urinary bladder collects urine from both ureters (Figure 25.4).
 The bladder lies anterior to the uterus in females, posterior to the pubic bone and anterior to the rectum.
 During late pregnancy, its capacity is reduced due to compression by the enlarging uterus, resulting in increased frequency of urination.
 In males, the anatomy is similar, minus the uterus, and with the addition of the prostate inferior to the bladder.
-The bladder is partially retroperitoneal (outside the peritoneal cavity) with its peritoneal-covered “dome” projecting into the abdomen when the bladder is distended with urine.
+The bladder is a retroperitoneal organ whose "dome" distends superiorly when the bladder is filling with urine.

 View the University of Michigan WebScope to explore the tissue sample in greater detail.